edhowland/viper/README.md

 ### Orca help

-To see a list of what these keys are mapped to: Invoke command mode by pressing Alt pluss semicolon and entering the following commmand and then pressing Enter.
+To see a list of what these keys are mapped to: Invoke command mode by pressing Alt pluss semicolon and entering the following command and then pressing Enter.

 ```
 help orca